isomerpages/enterprisesg-rice/_permits/Rejection Codes.md

 There are three categories of codes: Approval (A), Pending (P) and Rejected (R).
 If an Approval code is reflected, no further action is required on your end.

-If a Rejection code is reflected please take the necessary steps advised in the rejection code message to ensure your submission is accurate.
+If a Rejection code is reflected please take the necessary steps advised in the rejection code message to ensure your resubmission is accurate.

 For more common codes, refer below for more detailed steps to take in your follow up action.